minhtien221197/data-analyst-portfolio/README.md

 Todo list

-    Use Power Query to transform data in an automatical way
+    Use power query to combine data in different workbooks and transform them in an automatic way

     Draw suitable charts serving for KPI and cost monitoring